-- A strong school ethos which empowers tolerance and respect, including respect for difference and diversity - Developing a Growth Mindset in our school community - Personalised Social Skills Curriculum - High profile anti-bullying procedures and policy through corporate posters, assemblies and events - Establishing clear rules, routines and expectations about behaviour for learning and social cohesion. - Encouraging positive, caring and constructive relationships - Having active listeners, including assistants and adults other than school staff to whom a child may turn - Enhancing school and classroom layout, facilities and resources - Recognising the background of individual pupils and their physical, social and emotional needs - Consistent support for vulnerable children and those with SEND from trained teams of pastoral, learning - Support, teaching assistants and other agencies where appropriate. - A balanced curriculum with opportunities for intellectual, physical and expressive development - Opportunities for reflection and spiritual development through art, literature and the RE curriculum

-• Having nurture groups for general well-being as well as specific mental health, such as interventions dealing with anxiety or emotions
+- Developing a Growth Mindset in our school community - Personalised Social Skills Curriculum - High profile anti-bullying procedures and policy through corporate posters, assemblies and events - Establishing clear rules, routines and expectations about behaviour for learning and social cohesion. - Encouraging positive, caring and constructive relationships - Having active listeners, including assistants and adults other than school staff to whom a child may turn - Enhancing school and classroom layout, facilities and resources - Recognising the background of individual pupils and their physical, social and emotional needs - Consistent support for vulnerable pupils and those with SEND from trained teams of pastoral, learning - Support, teaching assistants and other agencies where appropriate. - A balanced curriculum with opportunities for intellectual, physical and expressive development - Opportunities for reflection and spiritual development through art, literature and the RE curriculum - Having nurture groups for general well-being as well as specific mental health, such as interventions dealing with anxiety or emotions

-Where a referral to CAMHS is appropriate, this will be led and managed by Mrs Hall.
+Where a referral to CAMHS is appropriate, this will be led and managed by Miss Lovelock.